KUTuaNithid/artificial_intelligence/README.md

 ⭐ This value shows the number of copy which changes to new state.

 ### **Summary**
-As the result, many copies change their state in starting time.
+As the result, many copies change their state in the starting time.
 After updating around 10-20 times, the number of changing decreases a lot.
 After that, this number just change a little bit.
 Thus, we can conclude that when this number is not changed too much comparing to previos times, then this system reaches the equilibrium.
 The increasing of gain makes copies less state change.

 ## **Task 5.1 - Ergodicity**